-Inclusion is about every child having educational needs that are special and the Federation meeting these diverse needs in order to ensure the active participation and progress of all children in their learning.
-Successful inclusive provision at The Winterton Federation is seen as the responsibility of the whole school community, permeating all aspects of Federation life and applicable to all our pupils.
+Inclusion is about every child having educational needs that are special and the federation meeting these diverse needs in order to ensure the active participation and progress of all children in their learning.
+Successful inclusive provision at The Winterton Federation is seen as the responsibility of the whole school community, permeating all aspects of federation life and applicable to all our pupils.

-Inclusive practice in Music should enable all children to achieve their best possible standard; whatever their ability, and irrespective of gender, ethnic, social or cultural background, home language or any other aspect that could affect their participation in, or progress in their learning.
+Inclusive practice in Music enables all children to achieve their best possible standard; whatever their ability, and irrespective of gender, ethnic, social or cultural background, home language or any other aspect that could affect their participation in, or progress in their learning.

-Children that are 'talented' for music will be given the opportunity to prepare pieces of music to be performed in assemblies; as individual items and also as background music whilst children enter and leave the hall.
+Children that are 'talented' for music are given the opportunity to prepare pieces of music to be performed in concerts.